dits-family-cookbook/dits-family-cookbook.github.io/recipes/main-dishes/johns-chili.md

 1. Add the ground beef into the pot once cooked thoroughly
 1. Start frying the sausage in the frying pan, removing the casing when convenient, and add to pot when done
 1. Fry garlic in frying pan and add to pot
-1. Add all remaining ingredient *except* the bouillon and the chipotle
-1. In a blender, blend 1 C water with bouillon and 1 or more chipotle peppers with some of the adobo sauce, and ancho pepper (if using); this adds heat, so adjust to taste
+1. In a blender, blend 1 cup water with 1 or more chipotle peppers and some of the adobo sauce.
+Also blend the ancho pepper, if using.
 1. Add mixture from blender to pot
+1. Empty beer into blender to collect any remaining pepper mixture, then add to pot
+1. Add remaining ingredients to pot
-1. Simmer on low for 1 to 2 hours, stirring occasionally
+1. Simmer on low for 1 to 2 hours, stirring occasionally, let cool, and refrigerate overnight
-1. Ladle into bowls and top with cheese and sour creme
-1. Optionally, serve with corn bread